RA-Det: Towards Universal Detection of AI-Generated Images via Robustness Asymmetry: Experiments

 In contrast, existing detectors exhibit clear limitations in generalization.
 Appearance-driven or architecture-specific methods often perform well only within their target domains, such as GAN-based or diffusion-based generators, but degrade noticeably when evaluated on unseen or mismatched models.
 Universal detectors, including CNNSpot, GramNet, and UniFD, improve cross-model robustness to some extent, yet their reliance on static appearance cues or representation similarity restricts stability under diverse generative processes.
 NPR and FerretNet, which exploit local pixel dependencies introduced by upsampling operations, achieve competitive performance on several generators, supporting the presence of structured artifacts in synthetic images.
 However, their effectiveness remains uneven across models, particularly for more challenging or stylistically diverse generators.

-Compared with the most related behavior-based baseline, RIGID, which captures a robustness gap by adding Gaussian noise and applying a hand-crafted similarity threshold in a fixed backbone, RA-Det instead learns a decision function on robustness-asymmetry features induced by controlled perturbations.
-This behavior-driven design yields a much stronger universal detector: RA-Det improves the average ACC/AP from 77.17\% / 82.38\% for RIGID to 93.47\% / 97.00\%, showing that turning robustness asymmetry into a learnable decision signal is substantially more effective than threshold-based scoring.
+Compared with RIGID, a behavior-based baseline that also relies on a robustness gap, RA-Det models robustness asymmetry through controlled perturbations and learns a decision function over the resulting discrepancy features.
+RA-Det improves the average ACC/AP from 77.17\% / 82.38\% for RIGID to 93.47\% / 97.00\%, showing that learned discrepancy modeling is substantially more effective than threshold-based robustness scoring.